my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 Population quantities need to know DGP.
 Any thing you observe is for samples.

-Expectation operator is a linear operator, meaning that we have \par
+Expectation operator is a linear operator, meaning that we have
 $$
 \begin{align*}
 \mathbb{E}(a+bX)=a+b\,\mathbb{E}(X)